bduggan/termie/help.md

      \timing [on|off]                turn on or off showing times in the prompt
      \trace                          set log level to trace
      \uni <text>                     Look up unicode character to output
+     \xfer [filename]                send a file or directory to the remote console
 ```
 ### Scripts